Chapter Topics

 Errors, of course, are expected and acknowledged, as I am still learning while long-time devotees of the subject have much more knowledge than I about the slide rules and their history.
 I am deeply thankful for their tutelage and encouragement.

-To learn more about logarithms, continue to the next page.
+To learn more about logarithms, continue to Review of the Logarithm.

 To learn how to determine a number’s logarithm, go to Computing Logarithms.